estiwidder/bold360-mobile-docs-android/docs/advanced-topics/feedback/instant-feedback.md

 ---

 ### SDK configurations
-The instant feedback display can be override by the app, via `ChatUIProvider`.
+The instant feedback display can be overriden by the app, via `ChatUIProvider`.
-1. Create your custom feedback view.
-Make it implement `FeedbackUIAdapter` interface.
+1. Create custom feedback view by implementing the  `FeedbackUIAdapter` interface.
     ```kotlin
     class CustomIconFeedbackView : LineaLayout, FeedbackUIAdapter {
         ...